renaissance-publishing/renaissance/content/chapters/21-races.md

 ### Raptors

 - These small creatures, as much like reptiles as birds, are one of the races originally inhabiting the Ruby Plane.
 - They walk upright, are covered in dark-green scales, and feature vibrant feathers as plumage on their heads, arms, and on their short tails.
 - Though they are warm-blooded, they don’t handle extremes of temperature very well, and are particularly vulnerable to cold; they are most comfortable in the humid jungles and mountains of the central Ruby Plane.
 - They have powerful legs and nasty claws, and are natural climbers and leapers.
 - Hundreds of years ago, they were a society of tribal hunters: the young and old lived in settlements, while the healthy ranged and hunted in the thick jungles.
 - Contact with the Ratfolk brought them access to worked iron and bronze, and the two collaborated to adapt Ratfolk farming techniques to the deep jungle; these have helped revolutionize Raptor culture.
 - Though many of them are still hunters, they have expanded the scale of their agriculture significantly, and trade with Ratfolk burrows for finished weapons and tools.

-  - Vitals:
+#### Vitals

 - Old Age: 50 years
 - Average Height: 1.65m
 - Average Weight: 45kg
+- Diet: Omnivore (preferential carnivore)

 - DUR 30, STR 35
 - \+5 COO, +5 INT, +5 SAV, +5 SOM
 - Movement: Foot 5 / 15, Leap 5 / 15
 - Senses: Normal, Scent
+- Size: Medium
 - Tags: Natural, Humanoid, Saurian, Raptor
 - Language Group: DDK
 - Scales: Raptors are covered in small scales; these provide them +1 Armor.
 - Claws: Raptors have vicious claws on their feat, designed to grapple prey when pounced on from above.
-The have the following natural weapon:
+  They have the following natural weapon:
   - Unarmed Attack, 1D10+2+DB DV, AP 2.
-Tags: Natural, Grab, Awkward Placement: Legs
+    Tags: Natural, *Grab*, Well Suited: Pounce, *Awkward Placement*
+  - Special: **Awkward Placement**
-      - Special: Your talons are difficult to use, being on your feet; they require that you pounce on someone from above, leap on them and pin them, or use some other similar tactic to bring them to bear.
+    Your talons are difficult to use, being on your feet; they require that you pounce on someone from above, leap on them and pin them, or use some other similar tactic to bring them to bear.
+  - Special: **Grab**
-      - Special: Your talons are very good at gripping those you attack, digging in through flesh and bone as you do so.
+    Your talons are very good at gripping those you attack, digging in through flesh and bone as you do so.
     When attacking with your talons, if you score an exceptional success, you automatically grab your opponent.

 ### Washers